tylerlong/quick_orm/README.rst

 Introduction
 ************
-A python ORM which enables you to get started in less than a minute!
+Python ORM framework which enables you to get started in less than a minute!

 Super easy to setup and super easy to use, yet super powerful!

 You would regret that you didn't discorver it earlier!